 Our Honest Approach to Determining Your Candidacy

 It is our goal to deliver dental implants that will last you for many years and for you to achieve the most optimal results.
-Therefore, during an evaluation, Dr. Narcisi and his team will give you an honest, professional opinion of your candidacy.
+Therefore, during an evaluation at our Monroeville, PA, dentistry, Dr. Narcisi and his team will give you an honest, professional opinion of your candidacy.
 If it is determined that you are not a good candidate at this time, we can help you devise a plan to improve your candidacy, or discuss alternative solutions.

 Before moving forward with the planning stages and surgery, Dr. Narcisi must first conduct X-ray imaging and take a look at several factors that will help us determine your candidacy for dental implants.
 These generally include: